PatrickBziuk/seez/src/content/life/en/who-am-i-root.md

 ---

-## 💼 Bziuk
+## 💼 seez
 _The system builder.
 The interface between logic and the world._

-**bziuk.com** is where I wear my spine.
+**seez.eu** is where I wear my spine.
 IT, automation, Dynamics 365, technical consulting.
 It’s my surname, my profession, the part of me
 that understands structure as a kind of mercy.

-Bziuk is the version of me that shows up in client meetings
+seez is the version of me that shows up in client meetings
 and builds systems that don’t collapse under human messiness.

 It is truth.
 But not the whole of it.